sporkd/html5-rails/README.md

 Sensible Html5 defaults for Rails projects based on [Html5 Boilerplate](http://html5boilerplate.com) by Paul Irish, Divya Manian and many other [fine folks](https://github.com/h5bp/html5-boilerplate/contributors).

-(A rewrite of compass-html5-boilerplate that decouples the compass CSS library and adds Rails asset pipeline integration).
+(Also, a rewrite of compass-html5-boilerplate that adds Rails asset pipeline integration).

 Installation
 =========================

-We're a bit light on documentation right now, but this should get you going...

 In your Gemfile